HeyYouWhoMe/BroadcastViewer/README.md

 Who™ Me is presently in a private Beta Closed Testing phase but it's public release in the Google Play Store is imminent.

-The Google Play Store informs us that is is capable of being installed on 11750 device models.
+The Google Play Store informs us that is is capable of being installed on 11750 device models, and we have tested it on over a hundred devices.

 ![](assets/store1.png "")